 Meet Erin.
 She’s confident, capable and charismatic.
 She’s going to be a great teacher.
 Her confidence, she explains, comes from the strong background she’s gotten as a foreign language education major.
 That includes not only the courses she’s taken, but also the experiences she amassed in other areas of this major.

 Since then, Erin has been focused on her course requirements.
 “Among other things, we have to take four classes that lead up to our student teaching experience.
 Collectively, that’s about 125 hours of in-class observation where we’re paired with a teacher in a specific school.
-Charleston is a great place for this because it has a real diversity of schools: large ones and small ones, rural and urban, and schools with differing socioeconomic populations.”
+Charleston is a great place for this because it has a real diversity of schools: large ones and small ones, rural and urban – all kinds.”

 Those observation sessions, she says, are invaluable.
 “The teachers I’ve observed have been open and helpful.
-I’ve learned a lot from them, such as how to use a smart board, how to organize files, plan lessons — practical things that you don’t always get from a textbook. ”
+I’ve learned a lot from them, such as how to use a smart board, how to organize files and plan lessons.
+Those are really practical things that you don’t always get from a textbook. ”

-Our foreign language education majors must also complete a full major in one of four specific areas (Classics, French, German and Spanish).
-Students who obtain this double major will be prepared to teach in their respective area from pre-kindergarten through 12th grade, with accreditation from the National Council for the Accreditation of Teacher Education as well as the American Council on the Teaching of Foreign Languages.
+Our majors must also complete a full major in one of four specific areas (Classics, French, German and Spanish). graduates are prepared to teach in their respective area from k-12, with accreditation by the National Council for the Accreditation of Teacher Education as well as the American Council on the Teaching of Fo reign Languages.

-- There are more than 60 study abroad programs led by College of Charleston faculty, including many options for full language immersion.
+❱❱ The college has ore than 60 study abroad programs that include options for full language immersion.